SmolSoftBoi/electric-mdd-uk/README.md

 A self-service web and API tool that ensures ≥ 99.5% of new-connection quotes use valid top-line combinations, slashing average quote time and saving on rejection fees and rework, while meeting engineering, compliance and observability standards.
-The project exposes the underlying medical device dataset through a Next.js and Nx stack, sourced read-only via Prisma to keep records consistent.
+The project exposes the underlying Market Domain Data through a Next.js and Nx stack, sourced read-only via Prisma to keep records consistent.

+## Contributing

+Run `yarn lint --fix`, `yarn format` and `yarn ts:check` before committing.
+Execute `yarn nx run-many --target=test` and `yarn test` to verify behaviour.
+Use the PR title pattern `feat(scope): summary` and label your PR with `release:patch`, `release:minor` or `release:major`.